.A peanut butter stout and vanilla bean cream ale are just two of the concoctions crafted around town.

-But you wouldn’t know that or get to try these tasty brews unless you strode inside River Dog Brewing Co., Southern Barrel Brewing Co. or even Fat Patties, where brewers are coming up with craft beers unique to our Carolina coast.
+But you wouldn’t know that or get to try these tasty brews unless you strode inside River Dog Brewing Co. or Southern Barrel Brewing Co., where brewers are coming up with craft beers unique to our Carolina coast.

 After working for a few years at River Dog, Brown knew he wanted to do things on an even smaller scale, which would allow him to play and get more unique hops and boutique grains—ingredients that brewers wouldn’t want to use on a large scale because it would ramp up costs significantly.
 After all, he, like many brewers in the area, wants to craft creative, artful brews.

-“Bringing that level of creativity and boutiqueness to downtown was so intoxicating because there’s nothing like that in Bluffton,” Brown admits.
+“Bringing that level of creativity and boutiqueness to Old Town was so intoxicating because there’s nothing like that in Bluffton,” Brown admits.

 With their Hoppin’ John IPA, State of Mind Saison, Oyster Town Brown and a few bourbon barrels to age new brews.